 The backup filename follows the pattern

-project_save.tmx.YYYYMMDDhhmm.bak
+project_save.tmx.YYYYMMDDhhmm.bak where

-represents the 4-digit year, MM
+YYYY represents the 4-digit year, MM the

-the day of the month, and hh
+month, DD the day of the month, and hh and

-indicate the hours and minutes.
+mm indicate the hours and minutes.

-Every time the project_save.tmx
+Every time the project_save.tmx file is

 modified: